Not everyone who gets Universal Credit is entitled to free NHS prescriptions and dental treatment.

 We’re working with the Department of Health and Social Care to review the patient declaration on the FP10 prescription form.

 A box for Universal Credit will be added to the form at the same time as other improvements are made.
-Major system and software updates will be needed across the NHS for the re-designed form to be used and processed, so we expect that the new version will not be available until at least December 2018.
+Major system and software updates will be needed across the NHS for the re-designed form to be used and processed.

 Until the updated form is available, Universal Credit claimants who are entitled to free prescriptions must tick the ‘income-based Jobseeker’s Allowance’ box.